lab596/civiform/Authentication-Providers.md

 ### Provider classes
 [Provider classes](https://github.com/google/guice/wiki/ProviderBindings) implement Guice's provider interface for supplying values.
 The auth provider classes are found in app/auth.
 There is the [LoginRadiusSamlProvider](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/auth/saml/LoginRadiusSamlProvider.java), whcih is used to create and provide the Saml2Client which can then be bound to the ApplicantAuthClient.
+The [IdcsOidcProvider](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/auth/oidc/IdcsOidcProvider.java) provides the OIDC client for IDCS.
+The [AdOidcProvider](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/auth/oidc/AdOidcProvider.java) is used to provide the OIDC client for Azure AD, the admin IDP.

 ## Profile adapters